 Even though it's categorized as a beach, Sarakiniko isn't the typical “beach”.
-It does have a sandy area, but it's only a small surface at the end of an inlet which divides Sarakiniko in half mangificently.
+It does have a sandy area, but it's only a small surface at the end of an inlet that divides Sarakiniko in half magnificently.

 The remaining 90% of the surface is a combination of various geological materials, including eroded volcanic rock, sandstone, and pumice stone and ash.

-This gives it the white “lunar” landscape it's known for.
-It also doesn't make it the most comfortable beach on the island, but it is the most unique.
+This gives it the white “lunar” landscape look that it's known for.
+It doesn't make it the most comfortable beach on the island, but it is the most unique.